 The Pani Gold Mine is one of PT Merdeka Copper Gold Tbk’s key assets, with large-scale gold production potential and a multi-decade mine life.
-With ore reserves of 190 million tonnes containing 4.8 million ounces of gold, Pani is set to become one of Indonesia’s largest primary gold mines.
+With Gold Ore Reserves of 190.3 million tonnes containing approximately 4.8 million ounces of gold, Pani is set to become one of Indonesia’s largest primary gold mines.

 Drawing on its proven experience operating the Tujuh Bukit Gold Mine in Banyuwangi, East Java, Merdeka is committed to unlocking the potential of Mount Pani—a historic gold-producing region since the 19th century—into a modern gold mine that delivers lasting value for Gorontalo and Indonesia.